 Eight discrete courses must be passed with a grade of B- or better for the MA.
 Courses may not count for both the BA and MA.
 The specific requirements are as follows: two of the five graduate core courses (PO 711, PO 741, PO 751, PO 771 and PO 791) must be taken to fulfill departmental requirements.
-Additionally, all students must complete a research methods sequence (any two from PO 502, PO 840, PO 841, PO 843) and two additional courses at the 700-level or above.
-The remaining two courses can be at any level above 500.
+Additionally, all students must complete a research methods sequence (any two from PO 501, PO 502, PO 840, PO 841, PO 843) and four additional courses at the 505-599 level.
 Courses at the 500-level or above taken prior to admission into the BA/MA program may be used to fulfill MA requirements if not being counted towards the BA degree.

 Continuing Student Registration Status

 The thesis will consist of a piece of unique scholarship endeavored as an extra project with one faculty member.
 Students will expect to meet once or more per semester with the faculty member reviewing and commenting on at least two drafts of the paper.
-After these revisions the single thesis advisor will grade the thesis on a pass/fail basis.
+After these revisions, the single thesis advisor will grade the thesis on a pass/fail basis.
 There is no grade-bearing component for the research and writing of the thesis paper.
 It should be distinct from the graduate coursework.
-Students can be admitted with or without a thesis advisor, but continuation in the program requires that a thesis agreement (between faculty and student) is filed with the Graduate Coordinator no later than March 1 after initial acceptance.
+The thesis will be archived according to GRS policy.

 Diploma Applications and Degree Conferment

-BA/MA students must file two diploma applications – one with CAS for the BA degree and one with GRS for the MA degree.
-Both degrees are conferred simultaneously upon completion of both degree requirements.
+BA/MA students only need to file an intent to graduate with CAS Advising.
+Both the BA and MA degree are conferred simultaneously upon completion of both degree requirements.
 The award of the MA is conditional on all requirements for both the BA and MA having been met.

-If all BA and MA program requirements (including the thesis) are not met by the graduation deadline in May, students will be permitted to “walk through” commencement exercises in May, but must file both BA and MA diploma applications for September graduation.
+If all BA and MA program requirements (including the thesis) are not met by the graduation deadline in May, students will be permitted to “walk through” commencement exercises in May, but must file an intent to graduate with CAS Advising for September graduation.